PrivacyHawk Logo

 Here are some preventive measures to safeguard yourself from future tech support scams:

-2. Educate Yourself - Familiarize yourself with the common tactics used by scammers.
+Educate Yourself—Familiarize yourself with scammers' common tactics.
 The more you know, the less likely you are to be deceived.

 The Role of Technology in Combating Scams